polius/meteornext-docs/docs/guides/deployments.md

 ![alt text](../../assets/deployments/architecture.png "Deployments - Architecture")

-As we can see Meteor Next uses a 3-Level of parallelism.
-Firstly the parallelisation is performed at region level.
+As we can see, Meteor Next uses a 3-Level of parallelism.
+Firstly, the parallelization is performed at region level.
 Subsequently, for each region a new depth level of concurrency is started for each server, and finally a new level of parallelism is performed for databases.

-To better understand how all this works let's make two possible scenarios:
+To better understand how all this works, let's make two possible scenarios:

 ### Not using Cross Region

-To start a deployment is required to choose an Environment.
+To start a deployment, is required to choose an Environment.
 Remember that an environment is a resource that contains servers (nothing more, nothing less).
 It's a way to organize servers.

 Let's say that we choose the environment **Production** that contains 7 servers: